Total Compensation Calculation

 There are a number of items that contribute to our compensation, including bonuses, stock options, professional training, health and dental benefits, retirement benefits like company 401K contributions, education assistance, and paid time off.
 A significant part of total compensation for many is the benefit package.
 In some case availability of employee paid items like 401Ks and company health insurance for family members at a reduced rate have a definite value associated with them.

-Janco Associates and EJobDescription.com have conducted a total compensation (IT Salary Survey) for over 15 years and have seen overall benefits decrease over time.
+Janco Associates and EJobDescription.com have conducted total compensation analysis for over 25 years and have seen overall benefits decrease over time.

 The current allocation of base pay of 72% for all IT professionals is based on an analysis of the data provided to Janco.